cornejobarraza/expo-libvlc-player/README.md

 #### Audio playback issue

-On iOS, the `MobileVLCKit` player experiences a small audio delay when resuming or muting media playback.
+On iOS, the `VLCKit` player experiences a small audio delay when resuming or muting media playback.

 This might be related to the internal clock used by the library core causing inaccurate position/time values.